JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Doc7_FrontEndDesign.md

 Non-Public-View Interface Description:
-token is injected.  (action to allow users access app) load-balancing (to simultaneously handle lots of users)
+token is injected.  ( action to allow users access app ) load-balancing ( to simultaneously handle lots of users )
-ip-tracking (to prevent hacking)
+ip or mac address tracking ( to prevent hacking )

-Public-View Interface Description (html settings):
+Public-View Interface Description ( html settings ):
 page 0: Wallpaper:
 * First page opened when the app is opened.
 * Purely to make app looks cool.

 page 1:
 * First page occur after Wallpaper
-* Allow users login.
-(By entering somethings to prove their identity)
+* Allow users login. ( By entering somethings to prove their identity .
+After users login, a simple quest to users to increase security ).
+ALSO , ip or mac address is checked and ask users to check / validate the login if the ip or mac is different than previous login's address .
-*   Method 1:
+   Method 1:
-*   *User just click to link Internet (Google/Microsoft....) account with the app itself.
+   * User just click to link Internet ( Google / Microsoft .... ) account with the app itself .

-*   Method 2:
+   Method 2:
-*   *User enters password (allow passowrd bar to be auto-filled)
+   * User enters password (allow passowrd to be auto-filled )
+   * also enters string type input ( allow the string input to be auto-filled )
-*   *also enters account name or
+   * or click pictures to authenticate identity
+* Allow users to roughly experience the app without login (less features shown hence less accuracy in result, or data are auto-filled and result is shown quickly)
+* Allows users to click to redirect to register ( sign up ) page